All Russian branches of Home Credit closed due to cyber attack - call centre

-* Luca and Alberto Pretto will continue in their current management roles with existing management team

-MOSCOW, June 27 All Russian branches of Home Credit consumer lender are closed because of a cyber attack, an employee of a Home Credit call centre in Russia said on Tuesday.
+MOSCOW, June 27 (Reuters) - All Russian branches of Home Credit consumer lender are closed because of a cyber attack, an employee of a Home Credit call centre in Russia said on Tuesday.

 Earlier on Tuesday, a spokeswoman for the Russian subsidiary of Home Credit told Reuters that the bank had noticed "non-standard network activity" and was checking its systems.